Quick! How many times this past week have you used the word “busy?”

 I’m too busy, I’m so busy, I’ve been busy.

-People seem to just love using the word and carry it around like a badge of honor.
+People seem to just love using the word and carrying it around like a badge of honor.

 I know I do at times.